michaelpj/octopress/source/_posts/2012-12-29-covariance-and-contravariance-in-scala.markdown

 Good question.

 ## Subtyping ##
 The key feature of Scala, for our purposes, is that it's a language with _subtyping_.
 Classes (types) can be sub- or super- types of other classes.
 This gives us the familiar idea of a class hierarchy.
 Looking at it mathematically, we can say that we have a relation \\(<:\\) between types that acts as a [partial order](http://en.wikipedia.org/wiki/Partially_ordered_set#Formal_definition).
-Here comes neat Category Trick no. 1: we can view any partially ordered set as a category!
+Here comes neat Category Theory Trick no. 1: we can view any partially ordered set as a category!
 The objects are the objects, and we have an arrow \\(A \rightarrow B\\) iff \\(A <: B\\).
 This is a bit weird, because we're only ever going to have one arrow between objects, and they're not really "functions" any more, but all the formal machinery still works.[^po]

 [^po]: Crucially, we can use the relation to give us our arrows because it's transitive, and hence composition will work properly.